The sprawling, safe and startlingly clean megalopolis

 Hot right now . . .

-Danielle Demetriou, our resident expert, offers her top tips on the best things to do and the hottest places to eat this season.
+Danielle Demetriou, our resident expert, offers her top tips on the best things to do and the hottest places to eat and shop this season.

 It’s been open for over a year but it’s still a perennial favourite among visitors of all ages: wander among cascading waterfalls, seas of flower petals, shoals of fish, roaming animals and endless rice fields at TeamLab Borderless Museum (1-3-8 Odaiba Palette Town; 00 81 36 406 3949), an interactive digital space devoted to the futuristic creations of Tokyo-based TeamLab.
 Children in particular will love the upstairs areas, with its bouncing planet trampolines and animated drawings.
 (Don’t miss their special new Christmas-themed works for children over the festive period).

 48 hours in . . .
 Tokyo